Illicit Dreams

 Illicit Dreams is a 1994 American erotic thriller film directed by Andrew Stevens and produced by Ashok Amritraj. with music composed by Claude Gaudette.
 The film stars Andrew Stevens, Shannon Tweed (reuniting the two from Night Eyes 2 and 3) and also stars Joe Cortese, Michelle Johnson and Brad Blaisdell.

-Plot synopsis
+Plot

 Dr. Daniel Davis is married to Moira, both of whom have a rocky relationship; Dan has seduced several women who are his patients while treating his wife carelessly.
 Moira frequently dreams of visiting a large house and makes love to a man named Nick.
 One day, Moira sees a house that resembles the one in her dream and, to her surprise, Nick is waiting inside.
 Moira and Nick soon start a love affair.
 Daniel finds out about it, gets jealous, and intervenes, so Nick protects Moira from him.